 He and his research team have discovered a molecule, which they named zonulin.
 Zonulin is involved in the regulation of the spaces between intestinal cell walls (the permeability of the intestinal wall).

 “Discovery of zonulin prompted us to search the medical literature for human disorders characterized by increased intestinal permeability…much to my surprise.. many autoimmune diseases – among them, celiac disease, type 1 diabetes, multiple sclerosis, rheumatoid arthritis, and inflammatory bowel diseases – all have as a common denominator aberrant intestinal permeability”.

 In other words, many diseases start or are worsened by a leaky gut.
 Increasing the levels of zonulin increases the permeability of the intestinal wall.

-Other factors are also involved, but the autoimmune response seems to be triggered by gut permeability and the leakage of foreign proteins which mimic self proteins into the blood stream.
+Other factors are also involved, but the autoimmune response seems to be triggered by gut permeability and the leakage of foreign proteins that mimic self-proteins into the bloodstream.